iaakash47/avsddac28nm/README.md

 # 7-Bit DAC

-* 7-Bit DAC is implemented using 3 switch instances.
-2-Bit circuitry and waveform are shown below
+* 7Bit DAC is implemented using 2 and 6-Bit DACs and 1 switch instances.
+7-Bit circuitry and waveform are shown below

 ## 7-Bit DAC design and simulation:
 ![DAC_7bit_DAC_schematic](https://user-images.githubusercontent.com/88897605/164980133-b7fcbdf5-0eab-4792-abc6-2ef10252a20a.png)